 Emerging Trends in Grenada’s Real Estate Market

-There is a strong emphasis on eco-friendly and sustainable property development, reflecting global concerns about climate change.
+There is a strong emphasis on eco-friendly and sustainable property development in the Grenada property market , reflecting global concerns about climate change.
 Developers are incorporating energy-efficient materials, renewable energy sources like solar power, and other sustainable features into new properties.

 The rapid growth of Grenada’s tourism sector is increasing the demand for both short-term and long-term rental properties.
 This demand is especially high among tourists, expats, and retirees, prompting developers to construct more rental units, including co-living spaces.